usrbinr/contoso/cran-comments.md

 * description field in DESCRIPTION file does not begin with the package name, it begins with the suggested "This package"

-* updated .Rbuildignore to rmeove non-standard top files
+* updated .Rbuildignore to remove non-standard top files